BogTheMudWing/Blip/README.md

 and how it would improve the project.
 - For pull requests, please maintain good coding practices and take feedback eagerly.
 - You can also contribute simply by sharing the mod with other people who might like it :)

+## Thanks to

+- Mojang for developing an awesome game.
+- The FabricMC project for creating Minecraft modding frameworks.
+- GitHub, for hosting my code.
+- Apache, for the fuzzy search system FuzzyScore.